Mangel Halto Beach Aruba

 How to get to Mangel Halto Beach?

-From Oranjestad (the capital): Take Route 1 (Sasakiweg) southeast toward Savaneta.
-Turn left onto Bernadstraat, then follow the signs for Rodger’s Beachweg.
-Mangel Halto is just past Savaneta, well-marked and easy to find.
+By car or taxi: From Oranjestad, take Route 1 (Sasakiweg) southeast toward Savaneta.
+Turn onto Bernadstraat and follow the signs toward Rodger’s Beach weg from there.
+Once you’re past Savaneta, the turnoff for Mangel Halto is marked and easy to spot.

-Driving time: About 15–20 minutes from downtown Oranjestad.
+Driving time: roughly 15–20 minutes from downtown Oranjestad.

 Go beyond the resorts.
 Discover Aruba like a local